awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

    python --version
    ```

-   If no version information is returned or if the version number is less that 2\.7 for Python 2 or less than 3\.3 for Python 3, then install Python 2\.7\+ or Python 3\.3\+ by following the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download)\.
-For additional information, see [Using Python on a Macintosh](https://docs.python.org/3/using/mac.html) \(note the Python version number drop\-down menu\)\.
+   If no version information is returned or if the version number is less that 2\.7 for Python 2 or less than 3\.3 for Python 3, follow the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) to install Python 2\.7\+ or Python 3\.3\+ \.
+For more information, see [Using Python on a Macintosh](https://docs.python.org/3/using/mac.html)\.

 1. In the Terminal window, run the following commands to determine the OpenSSL version: